docsteveharris/dashRep/readme.md

+# Plan

 comparing streamlit to dash and I don't think that streamlit is mature enough dash is well documented and comes with a lot of the features that I would have to build myself

+do all of this just in dash
-build a dash version of the sitrep dashboard
+don't worry about dockerising for now build a dash version of the sitrep dashboard

 stage 1